 The Migration Crisis of 2015 & its Political Aftermath:

 Orbán’s poll numbers had been languishing that summer, but he quickly seized the political opportunity that had been handed to him, and he became Merkel’s most vituperative opponent and an even more strident critic of Muslim immigration and the supposed threat it posed to ‘European civilization.’
 Soros was among Orbán’s most determined critics.
 As a Holocaust survivor, an immigrant, and an American citizen, he believed that Europe should respond with generosity to the plight of the Syrian refugees fleeing civil war in their home country.
-In editorials, he urged Europe to give the refugees a home.
-From the CEU, students and faculty went to help the refugees camped at the railway stations.
+In editorials, he urged Europe to give the refugees homes.
+From the CEU, students and faculty went to help the refugees camped at the border and in the railway stations of the capital.
 Students brought plugs to charge refugee phones, food, water, and maps to guide them to safety in Germany.
+For their ‘pains’, the Orbán government accused them of ‘people-smuggling’.

 His plan treats the the protection of national borders as the objective and the refugees as an obstacle.
 Our plan treats the protection of refugees as the objective and national borders as the obstacle.‘Orbán accuses Soros of stoking refugee wave to weaken Europe,’ Bloomberg, 30 October 2015.